caioquirino/amplify_pind/README.md

 AWS Amplify doesn't support Docker builds out of the box.
 This project provides a workaround by implementing Podman (a daemonless container engine) inside a Node.js-based Docker container.
 The implementation uses a rootless Podman configuration on top of a Debian-based Node.js image.

+## AWS Amplify Integration

+To use this in AWS Amplify:

+1. Open AWS Amplify Console
+2. Open your Application
+3. In Hosting, navigate to the Build settings page
+4. At the Build image settings, click on Edit
+5. At the Build image section, select Custom Build Image
+6. Fill the Custom Build Image field with the appropriate image (example: `caioquirino/amplify_pind:node22`)

 ## Features

 - Rootless Podman configuration for secure container operations